aspose-total/Aspose.Total-Products/total/en/net/conversion/xslfo-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XSLFO to CSV" h2="Export XSLFO File to CSV via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XSLFO files to CSV within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to convert XSLFO to CSV.

+The process of converting XSLFO to CSV begins with using Aspose.PDF for .NET to export XSLFO to XLSX.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, convert, print, render and manipulate PDF documents within any .NET, C#, ASP.NET and VB.NET applications.
+It also provides the ability to export XSLFO to XLSX, which is the first step in the conversion process.

+Once the XSLFO file has been exported to XLSX, the next step is to use Aspose.Cells for .NET to convert the XLSX file to CSV.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, edit, convert, print, render and manipulate spreadsheets within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features and capabilities that make it easy to convert XLSX to CSV.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XSLFO file to CSV within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XSLFO to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to CSV.
+Using Aspose.Total for .NET, developers can easily convert XSLFO to CSV within any .NET, C#, ASP.NET and VB.NET applications.
+The process begins with using Aspose.PDF for .NET to export XSLFO to XLSX, and then using Aspose.Cells for .NET to convert the XLSX file to CSV.
+This suite of components provides a wide range of features and capabilities that make it easy to convert XSLFO to CSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}